rse-ops/flux-core-python/doc/man1/flux-filemap.rst

 **-l, --long**
    Include more detail in file listing (*list* subcommand only).

-**--small-file-threshold=N**
-   Set the threshold in bytes over which a regular file is mapped through the distributed content cache.
-Set to 0 to always use the content cache.
-   The default is 4096 (*map* subcommand only).

-**--disable-mmap**
-   Never map a regular file through the distributed content cache.

-**--chunksize=N**
-   Limit the content mapped blob size to N bytes.
-Set to 0 for unlimited.
-   The default is 1048576 (*map* subcommand only).

 **--direct**
    Avoid indirection through the content cache when fetching the top level data for each file.
 This may be fastest for a single or small number of